 The Monsoon season in Arizona is a blessing after the almost painful dryness of the winter, when everybody and everything was desperately in need of a little water.
 In Arizona there was a little rain in June this year, but it didn’t last.

 The real rain and thunderstorms started in mid July with the Monsoon season and that brought everything to life 🙂 It’s amazing how beautiful the nature is in the desert after the rain – it becomes a verdant place.

 Buds and cactus flowers started to bloom in a gorgeous beauty, and it feels like springtime…

 The Monsoon season in Arizona also brings to life the funky looking Barrel cacti 🙂

 On top they are decorated with those yellow buds that after the rain start to bloom into orange bright, but very sharp flowers.

 I love to see theses unusual Ocotillo plants (Fouquieria splendens) which are leafless the rest of the year.
-The Monsoon season in Arizona brings them to life too, and they get covered by fresh bright small green leaves.
+The Monsoon season in Arizona brings them to life too.
+At this time and the Ocotillos get covered by fresh bright small green leaves.